|TOP 100 Things to do in Sydney, Australia|

 What else is there to do on Christmas Day in Sydney?

 The are still a number of things you can do on Christmas Day.
-Each of them work perfectly with reading the latest edition of the Sydney100 Travel Guide, your Christmas present to yourself.
+Each of them work perfectly with reading the latest edition of the Top 100 Travel Guide, your Xmas present to yourself.

 Catch a Sydney Ferry

-1. You could read the Sydney100 Travel EGuide on the ferry!
+1. You could read the Top 100 Travel Guide on the ferry!
 The ferries operate on Christmas Day to a public holiday timetable.
-You can ferry around Sydney Harbour whilst everybody tries to work out what is that great piece of literature that is keeping your eyes off the view and on the screen / page.
+You can ferry around the Harbour whilst everybody tries to work out what is that great piece of literature that is keeping your eyes off the view and on the screen / page.

-2. Taronga zoo is open on Christmas Day so spend your Christmas with the chimps and zebras whilst you read your copy of the Sydney100 Travel EGuide.
+2. Taronga zoo is open on Christmas Day so spend the day with the chimps and zebras whilst you read your copy of the Top 100 Travel Guide.
 The animals will come to you, just to see what is more interesting than them, as your eyes refuse to leave the page.

 Go to Manly

-3. Head to Manly (by ferry of course) and sit in the Corso, or by the ocean, and avidly read even more pages of the Sydney100 Travel EGuide whilst the same people keep walking past you, trying to get a glimpse of whatever it is that is devouring your attention.
+3. Head to Manly (by ferry of course) and sit in the Corso, or by the ocean, and avidly read even more pages of the Top Travel Guide whilst the same people keep walking past you, trying to get a glimpse of whatever it is that is devouring your attention.

-4. Take a stroll along anywhere by Sydney Harbour stopping to read more of the 'just can't put it down' Sydney100 Travel EGuide and wonder 'why are all these people watching me?'
+4. Take a stroll along anywhere by Sydney Harbour stopping to read more of the 'just can't put it down' Top 100 Travel Guide and wonder 'why are all these people watching me?'

 Circular Quay or Chinatown

-5. Head anywhere touristy, like Circular Quay or Chinatown, and you will find little pockets of life where you can perhaps get a coffee and enjoy the Sydney100 Travel EGuide and be people watched.
+5. Head anywhere touristy, like Circular Quay or Chinatown, and you will find little pockets of life where you can perhaps get a coffee and enjoy the Travel Guide and be people watched.

 6. Most locals, if not at home, will head for the beach with a book bought for them at Christmas.
-Most will be wishing that someone had bought them a copy of the Sydney100 Travel EGuide that you are reading.
+Most will be wishing that someone had bought them a copy of the Travel Guide that you are reading.

-Christmas is a time for meeting up with friends, family and colleagues and doing what they want to do..no, that's not right - do your own thing this Christmas, go through the top 100 things to do in Sydney and see what you can find.
-We periodically update the list which includes many free things that you can do over Christmas.
-For Christmas Holiday things to do check out Christmas in Sydney.
+This is the time of year for catching up with friends, family and colleagues and doing what they want to do..no, that's not right - do your own thing, go through the best 100 things to do and see what you can find.
+We periodically update the list which includes many free things to do.
+For things to do during the Christmas Holidays check out Christmas in Sydney.

-Christmas is always a little quiet in Sydney, but we will continue to keep an eye out for new things coming up.
-We suggest you subscribe to the Sydney100 Newsletter which also includes the best Sydney has to offer in terms of events and festivals.
+Xmas is often a little quiet but we will continue to keep an eye out for new things coming up.
+We suggest you subscribe to our Newsletter which also includes the best Sydney has to offer in terms of events and festivals.

 For free stuff in Sydney try the link below: